CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

  };
 ```

 Rerun the app and add a message, and it appears in the app.

-SCREENSHOT

 But this is **a lie**.
 This data isn't stored to the server-side API!
 This means that it won't be accessible on other devices, or to other users if the data is shared.
 And if the user clears their browser storage data, the data will be lost forever!

 Start the Rails API back up and reload the Ember app.
 The new message still appears locally.
 But let's check on the server as well.
 In a new terminal window, go to the API folder and run `bin/rails c`, then enter the command `Message.pluck(:text)`.
 The new message you added doesn't appear.

-SCREENSHOT

 This is kind of what we expect; it would be pretty advanced for an app to be able to keep track of updates made while offline and sync them up when it comes back online.
 But this is exactly what Orbit allows us to do!